Erotemic/shitspotter/README.rst

 https://data.kitware.com/#user/598a19658d777f7d33e9c18b/folder/65d6c52fb40ab0fa6c57909b

-Unlike IPFS, which (ideally) gives seemless access to the data, the centralized storate has the upload from each update grouped in its own zipfile.
+Unlike IPFS, which (ideally) gives seemless access to the data, the centralized storage has the upload from each update grouped in its own zipfile.
 If annotations for one of these folders changes, the entire zipfile will be reuploaded, so there will be no mechanism for version control.